 It’s no secret that Rent The Runway Unlimited is one of my fashion best kept secrets and how I’m always so stylish on a budget!
 It’s also how I shop smarter and only invest in pieces I know I’m going to get a lot of wear out of.
 I can even purchase something I rented and know I need in my closet.

 The average woman throws away about 82 pounds of clothing per year.
 Renting things you’d only wear a few times is a more sustainable answer.
 Not only am I saving my bank account (last year alone, I rented around $25k worth of clothing!!!), but I’m saving the planet because I’m shopping much less and contributing to less waste.
 They even use eco-friendly packaging and recycle their hangers/plastic.

 It seems more people are catching on to this idea of renting your wardrobe and it’s actually making a difference.
 My favorite little known fact is that RTR even has a sustainable designer section on their site that I try to rent from as often as possible!

-Use my code RTRLIZT for $100 off
+Use my code RTRLTEICH for 40% off

 One of my go-to sneakers lately has been by this brand.
 I recommend it to my styling clients who are looking for a great classic sneaker but don’t want to splurge on designer ones.
 They’re even my husband’s favorite sneakers as well.
 The best part is that they’re probably the most sustainable sneaker.
 According to Zappos, Veja uses “organic or recycled and fairly traded cotton for the canvas of the shoes and wild & fairly traded rubber for the soles.
 Recycled plastic bottles are also used to create technological fabrics.”
 Veja uses vegetable-tanned leather, as most tanning of leathers uses heavy metals, generating high levels of pollution in the waters close to tanneries.
 It’s an added bonus that their sneakers are seriously cool.